openfoodfacts/robotoff/doc/how-to-guides/test-and-debug.md

 and then run the `pytest`, with the `--pdb` option (as above).

 > **Note**
-> we need the `--pdb` option,
-to view the inputs and outputs captured by pytest
-> and access the pdb console.
+> we need the `--pdb` option, to view the inputs and outputs captured by pytest and access the pdb console.

 # How to run checks locally

-When commiting your modifications to the main branch, your code have to pass several tests automatically run by GitHub in order to be merged.
+When committing your modifications to the main branch, your code have to pass several tests automatically run by Github in order to be merged.

-You can run theses checks locally before commiting by using the following command:
+You can run theses checks locally before committing by using the following command:

 ```bash
 $ 	make checks